 I was no longer on Eleutheria, but instead was somewhere I had not been in over a century, the town of Elen on the planet Anktrope, where I took my doctorate in cultural anthropology, met my wife, purchased my first house, and for the first and only time in my life settled down.

 The scene I was in was more like a dream than a simulation.
 Although there were sounds and colors, the former never resolved into anything as specific as speech, and the latter were vibrant and smeared, more like an abstract painting than a representation.
-But this description is also inaccurate because there was a vividness to the experience despite the uncertainty of my senses.
+But this description is also inaccurate because there was a vividness to my experiences despite the uncertainty of my senses.

 I had returned to the moment when my life was in balance between potential and achievement.
 I had just received my degree and been offered a posting at Elen University.
 It was the day of both my graduation and my engagement party.
-I had closed on my house the day before.
+I had completed the purchase of my house the day before.

 I knew what I wanted and where I was going, and had set myself up to acquire it all.

 Returning to this scene after one hundred years, I could not help but notice an infinitesimal disquiet in the space between my conception of the arc my life should follow and the path I was taking.
-I now think of this as my spiritual asymptote: how I grasped for all and was never satisfied with less, so kept striving.
+I now think of this as an amoral asymptote: I grasped for all and was never satisfied with less, so kept striving.
+A hungry ghost.

+I’m loosing my story.
 The trigger for my disquiet, what most unsettled me, was the music.
-The band I had hired for entertainment played an atonal symphony composed explicitly for this party.
-Until that point, I loved atonal music because its lack of apparent structure gave listeners so much potential.
+The band I had hired for entertainment played an atonal symphony composed explicitly for my celebration.
+Until that point, I loved atonal music because its lack of (apparent) structure gave listeners so much potential.
 What unsettled me was that the music the band played was very abstract.
 This made me think that even though I had actualized my dream the result was more a vivid illusion than real.

-That moment of disquiet was a seed that once sprouted grew, quickly and persistently.
-It ultimately eroded the foundations of my life: my work and my family.
+That moment of disquiet was a seed that once sprouted grew quickly and persistently, ultimately eroding the foundations of my life: my work and my family.

 I blinked.
-When I opened my eyes I was back with Sadhu Jain at the Town of Three Gates on the planet Eleutheria.
+When I opened my eyes I was back with Sadhu Jain at the Town of Three Gates.
 The Karma gate, which we had just passed through, was to my left.
-We faced the middle gate.
-It was difficult to focus on because it shimmered.
+We faced the middle gate, which was difficult to focus on because it shimmered.
 Initially, I thought this was because of a problem with my eyes, perhaps as a result of my recent journey; then I attributed the shifting images to distortions caused by heat and humidity.
 I looked more closely and saw that both of my hypotheses were wrong: the physical structure of the gate was actually changing.

 “What do you call this gate?”, I asked.